rayanelleuch/coloropt/README.md

 - Simpler implementation

 **Cons:**
+- Most computationally expensive with complexity O(m·n²) where m is sample size and n is number of colors
 - Quality depends on the grid density (sample size)
-- Can be very computationally intensive with large sample sizes (O(n·m) where m is sample size)
 - Memory intensive for high-density grids
-- May actually be slower than gradient descent when high sample sizes are used
+- Significantly slower than gradient descent for larger palettes

 ### HSV Sampling